ULTRAPAIN/JBCA/DEPLOYMENT_STEPS.md

 ### 7.2 Update Domain (Optional)
 1. Purchase a custom domain
 2. Configure Vercel to use your domain
-3. Update CORS settings in Railway
+3. Update CORS settings in Render

 ---